lawrence501/5e-cli/specialisations.md

 ## Glyphs

-Qualities of a glyph:
-- 10 tiers per path
-- First tier always gives a weak power with a cooldown
-- Other tiers empower the power

 ### Controlled Mutation
 Every time you gain the 10th tier of a glyph path, gain a Mutation for a power of your choice.